dnsimple/dnsimple-support/content/articles/dmarc-record.markdown

 ## Quotes and slashes?

-If your provider gave you the DMARC record and it included double quotes around the record, or backslashes before semi-colons in the record, you may safely remove them.
+If your provider gave you the DMARC record and it included double quotes around the record, or backslashes before semi-colons in the record, you can safely remove them.
 The quotes are handled automatically by our name servers, and the semi-colons will automatically be escaped if necessary.

 Sometimes there will be forward slashes or other unusual characters in the DMARC record.
 Don't modify those.
 If you have any questions or concerns, [contact support](https://dnsimple.com/contact).